AdobeDocs/experience-platform.en/help/query-service/ui/monitor-queries.md

 ### Quarantined queries {#quarantined-queries}

-Any query that fails three consecutive scheduled query runs is automatically placed in quarantine and made inactive.
+Any query that fails ten consecutive scheduled query runs is automatically placed in quarantine and made inactive.

 <!-- ... more description -->